raneem-yad/project-portfolio-3/README.md

 ![Landing Page Screenshot](readme/home_page.png)

-The deployed webapp can be accessed [here](https://task-tracker-pp3-a601e8d655b1.herokuapp.com/).
+The deployed web app can be accessed [here](https://task-tracker-pp3-a601e8d655b1.herokuapp.com/).

 Task Tracker is a Python command-line application designed to help users effectively manage their tasks.
 It provides features for creating, updating, and tracking tasks, along with user authentication and data persistence.